tlwilliams895/gis-devops/src/walkthroughs/elasticsearch-spring/index.rst

 While your tests are now passing, if you were to start up your application and try to conduct a fuzzy search (e.g. ``curl localhost:8080/api/items/search?q=shoe``) you would not receive any hits.
 If the reason why isn't obvious, it should become so after looking at the data in your ``launchcart`` index in Elasticsearch.

 Since each of the items in our Postgres database was created *before* we added the Elasticsearch integration, the associate ``ItemDocument`` objects were not created.
-We can retroactively create the objects and docuemnts using our special endpoint for refreshing the index.
+We can retroactively create the objects and documents using our special endpoint for refreshing the index.
 Start up your application, and make a request to this endpoint:

 ::